YTread Logo

 Feb 18, 2020

-massachusetts we are here at the landing site of the first english settlers on the north american continent and behind me is indeed the mayflower - there is a replica of the mayflower the original ship that the pilgrims landed on landed near here in 1620 now there is the significance of this city today, plus it is home to Plymouth Rock which is the legendary landing place for the Pilgrims when they first arrived on American soil and this is the type The ship they arrived on is apparently identical to or nearly a possible recreation of the original ship they arrived on, so you can imagine how passionate these people were about traveling through what is arguably one of the world's most beautiful bodies of water. angry on the planet in November/December seas I believe they landed here in December 1620 aboard a ship made of wood held together with wooden pegs cattle on board all their personal possessions gave up everything they knew home their friends family extended to come here and start a new life and at that time there was nothing here but wood and I mean wildlife but there was nothing here there was no infrastructure there were no houses to come to everything had to be built with their own hands there were no power tools these people had to be incredibly strong and incredibly enthusiastic individuals to take that trip in that boat now we are in what is Pilgrim Memorial State Park and this is the smallest state park in the state of Massachusetts so I I have a few acres here in this little cove in Plymouth and it has this ship it has a couple of little structures built in the period style and it's home the current home the final home hopefully Plymouth Rock which we're going to show you in a minute like I said here at Pilgrim State Park, there are a couple of these little structures, they're actually curio shops, souvenir shops here for the State Park, but they're built in the style of what would have been built in the 1620s, when our ancestors first arrived on American shores.
+Get ready, welcome to the real United States and welcome to Plymouth Massachusetts, we are here at the landing site of the first English settlers on the North American continent and behind me is, indeed, the Mayflower; There is a replica of the Mayflower, the original ship. that the Pilgrims came ashore nearby in 1620 now there is the importance of this town today, plus it is the home of Plymouth Rock, which is the legendary landing place of the Pilgrims when they first arrived on American soil and This is The type of ship they came on is apparently identical or almost a possible recreation of the original ship they came on, so you can imagine how passionate these people were about traveling through what is possibly one of the bodies of Angriest water in the world. planet in the seas of November/December I believe they actually landed here in December 1620 aboard a ship made of wood held together with wooden pegs gained on board all their personal possessions gave up everything they knew their home their friends family to come here and start a new life and at that time there was nothing here but wood and you know, I mean wildlife, but there was nothing here, there was no infrastructure, there were no houses to get to everything, everything had to be Built with their own hands, there were no power tools, these people had to be incredibly strong, incredibly enthusiastic individuals, to make that trip on that boat.

 plymouth rock